 If there are any of the changes in a family's income or household composition described herein between regularly scheduled reexaminations, an interim re-examination shall be conducted.
-At any time, a Tenant may request an interim reexamination, and VIHA may grant it.
+At any time, a Tenant may request an interim reexamination.

-PHAS must conduct an interim reexamination of family income when VIHA becomes aware that a family's annual adjusted income has changed by amount that VIHA estimates will result in a decrease of 5% or more in annual adjusted income.
+PHAS must conduct an interim reexamination of family income when the PHA becomes aware that a family's annual adjusted income has changed by amount that the PHA estimates will result in a decrease of five (5%) or more in annual adjusted income.